.

 (See this presentation if you're not familiar with Lightroom's virtual-copy feature.)

-A great feature of virtual copies is that they are mutually independent, but they do share one common Develop-preset list.
+A great feature of virtual copies is that they are mutually independent, but they do share one common snapshot list.
 It's important to remember this when naming snapshots because unless the name somehow indicates which copy it's from, you have only your memory to rely on... something that is, at least in my case, unreliable.

 Personally, I tend to create a virtual copy when I need two different crops of the same picture for my blog (such as the first two photos on this post about my nephew), or when I want to do some extreme processing (such as this, these, this, or these).